arrow Go back to list of posts

 • Coolors: Helps you generate consistent color palettes

 If you want to ace your personal branding design, start first by choosing a signature color palette.
 It sounds simple, but it shapes how people remember you.
 Just make sure to stick to two or three shades and use them consistently across everything.
 That visual repetition creates familiarity, and people start to associate those colors with your brand before they even read the name.
+Using a professional logo maker can also help you create a cohesive, polished brand identity that reflects your chosen palette and style.
 According to Kissmetrics, 93% of consumers say visual appearance is the top factor in purchase decisions, so this isn't just a design choice.
 It actually drives behavior.

 Design isn't just aesthetics.
 It's the first impression you give—and first impressions matter.